aidermacs

 file (see details).

-If the above configurations aren't enough already, the aidermacs-extra-args
+If these configurations aren't sufficient, the aidermacs-extra-args

 See the Aider configuration documentation for a full list of available options.